moby/moby/docs/sources/examples/nodejs_web_app.md

 ## Building your image

 Go to the directory that has your `Dockerfile` and run the following command to build a Docker image.
-The `-t`{.docutils .literal} flag let’s you tag your image so it’s easier to find later using the `docker images` command:
+The `-t` flag let’s you tag your image so it’s easier to find later using the `docker images` command:

     sudo docker build -t <your username>/centos-node-hello .